JDoro/jdoro/README.md

 ### Howdy! 👋

-My Name is Josh!
+My name is Josh!
 Full-Stack Developer with a particular passion for building performant UIs.
 Always happy to help others learn JS!

 - 🔭 I’m currently working on developing SPAs in a variety of frameworks and teaching clients how to write SPAs.
 - 🌱 I’m currently learning about StorybookJS and Utilizing AI coding agents.